 The City of Alameda adopts an annual Legislative Agenda to guide the City’s legislative advocacy efforts during the year.
 By adopting a Legislative Agenda, both staff and the City Council are able to react quickly to most legislative issues as they arise and ensure there is a formal City position on a variety of legislative matters.
 Having a Legislative Agenda in place also allows the City to continue to engage in legislative efforts that impact the City should they be placed on the ballot for voters to consider.
-The most recent Legislative Agenda was adopted by the City Council in May 2019.
+The most recent Legislative Agenda (attached)(PDF, 450KB) was adopted by the City Council in 2020.

 The City works with Brownstein Hyatt Farber and Schreck and Akerman LLP for State and Federal lobbying needs.